j-sieben/PIT/Doc/exceptions.md

 ### Throwing errors using `raise`

-When using the `raise` command, it's very easy to throw an error:
+With the `raise` command, it's very easy to throw an error:

 ```
 begin